Teradata/developer-resources/docs/install-ai-unlimited/quickstart/docker-before-you-start.md

 Make sure you have the following:

 - GitHub account: If you don't already have a GitHub account, create one at https://github.com/.
+***TEST EDIT My understanding is that they can also use a GitLab account.This seems to be the url for getting one: https://gitlab.com/users/sign_up.So how about: "GitHub or GitLab account: If you don't already have one, create a GitHub account at https://github.com/ or a GitLab account at https://gitlab.com/.***
 - CSP account: You can host the engine on AWS or Azure.